amoffat/snake/docs/development.md

 ------------

-It's important that when your snake function runs, it doesn't steamroll over the user's current state, unless you're doing it intensionally.
+It's important that when your snake function runs, it doesn't steamroll over the user's current state, unless you're doing it intentionally.
 Use the `preserve_state` context manager to prevent this.
 By default, it preserves cursor position, and yank (0) and delete (") special registers: